Shauneille Perry: Biography

-In 1950, she received a BA in drama from Howard.
-She continued her studies at the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) (1950-1952), where she received an MFA in directing in 1952 with a production and thesis of the play Death of a Salesman by Arthur Miller.
-In 1952-1953 she was an Instructor and Director in English and Theatre at North Carolina A&T State University in Greensboro, N.C.
-"My first job was teaching at AT&T College in Greensboro, where I put on a play and was immediately told by the chaplain I couldn't do that because it had bad language, etc. So I spent a year at AT&T." In 1953-1954 she was an Instructor and Department Chair of Theatre at Dillard University.
+In 1950, Perry received a BA degree in drama from Howard University.
+She continued her studies at the Goodman School of Drama at the Art Institute of Chicago (now at DePaul University) (1950–1952), where she received an MFA in directing in 1952 with a production and thesis of the play Death of a Salesman by Arthur Miller.
+In 1952–1953, she was an Instructor and Director in English and Theatre at North Carolina A&T State University in Greensboro, N.C.
+"My first job was teaching at AT&T College in Greensboro, where I put on a play and was immediately told by the chaplain I couldn't do that because it had bad language, etc. So I spent a year at AT&T." In 1953–1954, she was an Instructor and Department Chair of Theatre at Dillard University.

-In 1954-1955 she was a Fulbright Scholar in London, studying classical theatre at the Royal Academy of Dramatic Art before quickly transferring to the London Academy of Music and Dramatic Art after she and other foreign students experienced racial harassment.
+In 1954–1955, she was a Fulbright Scholar in London, studying classical theatre at the Royal Academy of Dramatic Art before quickly transferring to the London Academy of Music and Dramatic Art after she and other foreign students experienced racial harassment.
 She later commented about her time in London that she was "always doing Cleopatra".
-She went to New York to start work in theater in New York, but returned to Chicago to care for her mother.
-From 1956 to 1958 she was an Adjunct Director at the Goodman School of Drama.
-During this time she was also a writer for the Women's Page of The Chicago Defender (national edition), and the Daily Defender (daily edition).
+She went to New York to start work in theater there, but returned to Chicago to care for her mother.
+From 1956 to 1958, Perry was an Adjunct Director at the Goodman School of Drama.
+During this time, she was also a writer for the Women's Page of The Chicago Defender (national edition), and the Daily Defender (daily edition).
 "I got a job at The Chicago Defender, writing, right back full circle.
 They put me on the women's page, where I didn't want to be, writing about weddings, peau de soie and all of that.
-They wouldn't let me do hard news; chauvinism reared its ugly head and they said, "You can not go out there."
-But I said, "I'm going to do it."
+They wouldn't let me do hard news; chauvinism reared its ugly head and they said, 'You can not go out there.'
+But I said, 'I'm going to do it.'
 So I started writing feature stories on people and on theatre.
-Ethel L. Payne, whom I admired, was there, and she said, "Why don't you hand these things in?"
+Ethel L. Payne, whom I admired, was there, and she said, 'Why don't you hand these things in?'
 So I did."

-In 1957, Perry married architect Donald Ryder in Chicago.
+In 1957, Perry married architect Donald P. Ryder in Chicago.
 Ryder later partnered with J. Max Bond Jr. to form the architectural firm Bond Ryder & Associates.

 Several months after her marriage, she received national exposure as the second-place winner in the 1958 Picturama Contest, an essay competition sponsored by Ebony Magazine.
-She made use of the $4,000 prize money to take a three-week trip to Paris with her husband in 1959.
+She made use of the $4,000 prize money to take a three-week trip to Paris, France, with her husband in 1959.
 While she was in Paris, she met Richard Wright.
 By the end of the decade, both of her parents had passed away.
-The couple relocated to New York City, where it did not take long for her to establish herself as an actress.
+Perry and her husband relocated to New York City, where it did not take long for her to establish herself as an actress.